DanielJurca/BlackJack/README.md

 Multiplayer available
 Moves:
-  Surender
+-Surender
-  Hit and Stand - Simplified together (eg. "Do you want another card?"
+-Hit and Stand - Simplified together (eg. "Do you want another card?"
 Yes -> HIT, No -> STAND